Efficiently Vectorized MCMC on Modern Accelerators: Finite State Machines for MCMC

-Both \cref{alg:fsmmcmc} and \cref{alg:standardmcmc} draw $n$ samples from \verb|sample| and can be easily vectorized with \verb|vmap|.
-In the case of \cref{alg:fsmmcmc}, we just call \verb|vmap| on \verb|step| and modify the outer loop to terminate when all chains have collected $n$ samples each (see \cref{alg:fsmmcmc_vec} in \cref{app:details}).
-The crucial difference is that: (i) by changing the definition of a `step' to allow different chains to execute different code blocks, \cref{alg:fsmmcmc} enables them to progress their own independent block sequences, and (ii) by essentially moving the while loop to the outer layer, \cref{alg:fsmmcmc} only requires the chains to re-synchronize after $n$ samples.
+Both \cref{alg:fsmmcmc} and \cref{alg:standardmcmc} call \verb|sample| $n$-times and can be easily vectorized with \verb|vmap|.
+For \cref{alg:fsmmcmc}, we just call \verb|vmap| on \verb|step| and modify the outer loop to terminate when all chains have collected $n$ samples each (see \cref{alg:fsmmcmc_vec} in \cref{app:details}).
+The crucial difference is: (i) by defining a `step' to be agnostic to which block each chain is currently on, \cref{alg:fsmmcmc} enables chains to simultaneously progress their independent block sequences, and (ii) by moving all while loops to the outer layer, \cref{alg:fsmmcmc} only requires chains to synchronize after $n$ samples.